Pediatrics: Etymology

-The term pediatrics was first introduced in English in 1859 by Dr. Abraham Jacobi.
+The term pediatrics was first introduced in English in 1859 by Abraham Jacobi.
 In 1860, he became "the first dedicated professor of pediatrics in the world."
-Pediatrics as a specialized field of medicine continued to develop in the mid-19th century; German physician Abraham Jacobi (1830–1919) is known as the father of American pediatrics because of his many contributions to the field.
+Jacobi is known as the father of American pediatrics because of his many contributions to the field.
 He received his medical training in Germany and later practiced in New York City.

 The first generally accepted pediatric hospital is the Hôpital des Enfants Malades (Hospital for Sick Children), which opened in Paris in June 1802 on the site of a previous orphanage.
-From its beginning, this famous hospital accepted patients up to the age of fifteen years, and it continues to this day as the pediatric division of the Necker-Enfants Malades Hospital, created in 1920 by merging with the physically contiguous Necker Hospital, founded in 1778.
+From its beginning, this famous hospital accepted patients up to the age of fifteen years, and it continues to this day as the pediatric division of the Necker-Enfants Malades Hospital, created in 1920 by merging with the nearby Necker Hospital, founded in 1778.

 In other European countries, the Charité (a hospital founded in 1710) in Berlin established a separate Pediatric Pavilion in 1830, followed by similar institutions at Saint Petersburg in 1834, and at Vienna and Breslau (now Wrocław), both in 1837.
 In 1852 Britain's first pediatric hospital, the Hospital for Sick Children, Great Ormond Street was founded by Charles West.
 The first Children's hospital in Scotland opened in 1860 in Edinburgh.
 In the US, the first similar institutions were the Children's Hospital of Philadelphia, which opened in 1855, and then Boston Children's Hospital (1869).
 Subspecialties in pediatrics were created at the Harriet Lane Home at Johns Hopkins by Edwards A. Park.